Putin, Lukashenko discuss ‘integration’ as protests in Belarus continue

 The Kremlin said in a statement that “the prospects for promoting integration processes within the Union State,” referring to the 1999 union agreement, were on the agenda for the Monday meeting, which was held in the Black Sea resort of Sochi.

-When Putin and Lukashenko last met in Sochi in February, relations between the two longtime allies had deteriorated.
+When Putin and Lukashenko last met in Sochi, in February, relations between the two longtime allies had deteriorated.
 Lukashenko had again declined to form a unified state, so Moscow had withheld from Minsk the discounted oil it had long sold it.

 Lukashenko responded by diversifying Belarus’s oil imports, even buying from the United States.